-West Virginia Northern Community College (WVNCC or the "College") is providing its financial statements for the fiscal year 2015, along with a comparative of fiscal years 2014 and 2013.
+West Virginia Northern Community College (WVNCC or the "College") is providing its financial statements for the fiscal year 2016, along with a comparative of fiscal years 2015 and 2014.
 There are three Financial Statements presented: the Statements of Net Position; the Statements of Revenues, Expenses, and Changes in Net Position; and the Statements of Cash Flows as required by GASB reporting standards.
-This section of the annual financial report focuses on an overview of the College's financial performance during the fiscal year ended June 30, 2015, with comparisons to the two previous fiscal years (June 30, 2014 and 2013).
+This section of the annual financial report focuses on an overview of the College's financial performance during the fiscal year ended June 30, 2016, with comparisons to the two previous fiscal years (June 30, 2015 and 2014).

 In addition, WVNCC Foundation, Inc. consists of two basic financial statements; the Statements of Financial Position and the Statements of Activities.
 The WVNCC Foundation, Inc. assets are controlled by a separate Board of Trustees and its historical purpose has been in support of the College's student scholarships, capital improvements, and institutional support.
-More information about the accounting and reporting aspects of the Foundation can be found in footnotes 12 and 17 of these financial statements.
+More information about the accounting and reporting aspects of the Foundation can be found in footnote 17 of these financial statements.